Unique UArizona Postdoctoral Fellowship enables trainees to advance STEM knowledge and launch careers

 “One of the best parts of this fellowship was getting funding for a new, exciting thing.
 I was really privileged to get it on the first try,” said Sambamurthy.

 Sambamurthy used his award to purchase research supplies.
-He also enlisted the expertise of UArizona researchers, Drs.
-Jared Churko and Andrew Capaldi, to establish and characterize the neuronal model.
+He also enlisted the expertise of UArizona researchers, Jared Churko and Andrew Capaldi, to establish and characterize the neuronal model.
 Churko, assistant professor and director of the Induced Pluripotent Stem Cell Core, provided his knowledge of stem cell differentiation, while Capaldi, director of the Functional Genomics Core, assisted Sambamurthy in screening the cells.

 The postdoctoral fellowship also enabled Sambamurthy to establish a collaboration with a lab in Phoenix.
 He learned techniques that were critical to deriving neurons from the human stem cells through this collaboration, something that may have otherwise not been possible.

-Dr. Grace Niemiro, a postdoctoral fellow at the UArizona Cancer Center and 2020 award recipient, saw the fellowship not only as an opportunity to refine her writing skills, but a chance to develop the networking skills she wished she would have cultivated during graduate school.
+Grace Niemiro, a postdoctoral fellow at the UArizona Cancer Center and 2020 award recipient, saw the fellowship not only as an opportunity to refine her writing skills, but a chance to develop the networking skills she wished she would have cultivated during graduate school.

 “I didn’t really feel there were many opportunities to understand how to network in grad school,” Niemiro said.
 “I felt this was a great opportunity to improve my networking, especially as an early career researcher just starting my academic journey.”